samgqroberts/merchant/README.md

   - [] use colors
     - highlight choices like (1) (and/or bold?).
     - inactive (flavor-only) elements like the boat and the house should be duller / faded
+  - [] Update splash screen and game end screen to use at least new frame
 - [] window resize / size awareness
 - [] make merchant metaphors / style better
 - [] cap values
   - inventory values to 9999 (and they can be u16s)
   - bank, debt, and gold to 9999999
 - [] can go "back" in different menus, like buy and sell
+- [] find goods event needs to be balanced - cap the cash value you can find

 Design: